(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Everything starts with a budget.
 Decide now what you want to spend and how much you can afford for each of the upcoming holidays.
 You can create a general holiday budget, or set up a budget category for each holiday.

 - New Year’s: $100

-It’s important to write your budget down.
+It's crucial to write your budget down.
 A budget is a goal for your money, and you are 1.5 times more likely to achieve a goal if you write it down.
-You can even make a budget for each thing or person.
+You can even make a budget for each thing or person on your gift list.

 Your Christmas budget is $1100

 - Tree: $30

 This is just an example, but you get the idea.
 A recent survey showed 31% of people go into debt, and 1 in 5 people dip into their emergency funds to pay for holiday giving and cheer.

 Making a budget for the holidays will help you manage your finances and not overspend hundreds or thousands of dollars.